scrm641/Lab02srcs/README.md

 # Lab02srcs
-All this sources can be used for learning Non Linear Robust Control.\ This repository includes Backstepping, Sliding Mode and Adaptative Control for Non Linear System\
+All this sources can be used for learning Non-Linear Robust Control. <br/> This repository includes Backstepping, Sliding Mode and Adaptative Control for Non Linear System using GNU Octave and Python\
 Advanced Control Systems Laboratory  \
 Group A - Department of Electronic Engineering <br/>
 UNSA \